How to prepare yourself for taking holiday photos? Check out 7 tipsby Anna, 03 Sep 2019

 Remember that photos of the views are not the only kind of travel photography.
 Photos of local people and real situations, which you accidentally got in the middle of, are also of great value.
 A Bedouin leading camels?
 A Cuban smoking a cigar in the streets of Havana?
 A Thai standing next to the stall with dried scorpions?
 Make sure that your photos tell real stories, not only copy the beautiful views.

 Photographing people from a distance shouldn’t be a problem.
 Yet, if you’d like to take a portrait picture with a visible face, it is always good manners to start a conversation first and break the ice with the people you’d like to take a picture of.
 And most of all, ask them for permission!
 Mind you, some locals may charge you for the photo.

 We’ve saved the most important tip to finish with – take lots of photos and... don’t forget to have fun with it ;) Nothing stands in your way to photograph the chosen place in every possible way.
 Don’t care about selection yet.
 You never know how many excellent photos may be taken accidentally.
 Useless and repeating photos can always be deleted, but those which you haven’t taken are simply lost.

 Smaller or bigger trips are perfect occasions for taking photos.
 Who doesn’t like coming back from holiday with a memory card full of sun and views that had taken your breath away?
 Use our tips to get ready to a photo journey and blow your loved ones over with unique shots.
 And if you want to enjoy them for years, place them in our photo products.
-A wide spectrum of photo books, prints, photo mugs and other products at holiday prices can be found in the Travel Special Offer.
+A wide spectrum of photo books, prints, photo mugs and other products at holiday prices can be found in our Special Offer.